+Do you schedule a time to fast?
 What are the situations that compel people to fast?
-At various times through the Bible we observe that diverse persons fasted at different junctures in their lives.
+At various times through the Bible, we observe that diverse persons fasted at different junctures in their lives.

 The inevitable occurrence of death prompted many people to fast.
-The nation of Israel was moved to fast when their king, and his son were killed in battle on the same day.
+The nation of Israel fasted when their king and his son were killed in battle on the same day.

 “And they mourned, and wept, and fasted until even, for Saul, and for Jonathan his son, and for the people of the Lord, and for the house of Israel; because they were fallen by the sword,” (2 Samuel 1:12).

-Similarly, Job was stirred to fast for seven days and seven nights when all his children were killed in a freak-storm.
+Similarly, Job fasted for seven days and seven nights after all his children died in a freak-storm.

 “So they sat down with him upon the ground seven days and seven nights, and none spake a word unto him: for they saw that his grief was very great,” (Job 2:13).

-King David in an attempt, doomed to fail before it began, to save his son’s life decided to fast.
-The child was conceived in sin and disobedience, murder and adultery.
+King David, in an attempt, doomed to fail before it began, to save his son’s life, he reserved time to fast.
+David got this child in sin: disobedience, murder, and adultery.

 “Then said his servants unto him, What thing is this that thou hast done?
 Thou didst fast and weep for the child, while it was alive; but when the child was dead, thou didst rise and eat bread,” (2 Samuel 12:21).